XFajk/mydhcp/README.md

 ## 📋 Documentation

-Full integration design and internals are described in DESIGN.md (coming soon).

-You can also view code-level documentation using:
+You can view code-level documentation using:

 ```bash
 cargo doc --open